Ningheim/Pathfinder/README.md

 4. Generate a BOM and assemble with a stencil, paste, and reflow.
 5. Power up: 2S LIPO pack on the battery pad, `J2`.
 6. Flash: hold `SW2`, reset with `SW1`, flash over `USB1`.

+Note for shippers: The gerber is SimpleFlightController.zip in the production folder with the bom.csv